mdn/content/files/en-us/mozilla/add-ons/webextensions/native_messaging/index.md

 On the application side, you use standard input to receive messages and standard output to send them.

-Each message is serialized using JSON, UTF-8 encoded and is preceded with a 32-bit value containing the message length in native byte order.
+Each message is serialized using JSON, UTF-8 encoded and is preceded with an unsigned 32-bit value containing the message length in native byte order.

 The maximum size of a single message from the application is 1 MB.
 The maximum size of a message sent to the application is 4 GB.